Ropa vieja, a juicy and tender shredded beef stew, is braised in the most flavorful, umami-rich tomato-based sauce.

 - Add all of the ingredients (except the ones listed under add later) to an Instant Pot.

-- Secure the lid, close the valve and cook for 90 minutes.
+- Secure the lid, close the valve, and cook for 90 minutes at high pressure.

 - Naturally release pressure.

 - Press the sauté button, add the bell peppers and cook for 4-5 minutes, or until tender.

 - Add all of the ingredients to a slow cooker.